allanglen/c172-flight-sim-panel/README.md

 The switch panel houses a custom-built spring-return key switch, simulated fuses, and toggle switches for the electrical buses, fuel pump, lighting, pitot heat, and avionics.

 The switch panel is made from laser-engraved, painted white acrylic.
-The panel is attached directly to the frame with pan-head screws.
+The panel is attached directly to the frame with truss-head screws.

 ![switch_panel](switch_panel/images/switch_panel.jpg)